openstate/stembureaus/README.md

 Note that this works even when the homepage is being cached.
 Retrieving gelocation takes places using a separate call to the server.
 To make sure that this does not significantly block the user experience when there is a heavy load, the call will time-out after 0.5 seconds falling back to the default of centering on the Netherlands.
+The response will also be stored in session cookies, so that geolocation takes place only once during a session.

 ## Testing